eleme/doctor/README.md

 Health is described with current errors percentage, if the health status turns bad, actions like “refuse service” should be taken, mainly to protect our backend databases.

-You must invoke `on_` like methods of `Metrics` to record metrics, then `HealthTester` calculate api call status by thresholds, and based the flowing poicy to decide whether the current request can be passed.
+You must invoke `on_*` like methods of `Metrics` to record metrics, then `HealthTester` calculate api call status by thresholds, and based the flowing policy to decide whether the current request can be passed.

 ### Policy